 As a matter of law, a company’s articles of association and any amendments are open to public inspection at the Companies Registry however members of companies may not always wish for all the agreements which detail how the company is to be run and operated to be so publicly available.
 In the circumstances, if the members wish to agree on something between themselves then they may enter into a shareholders’ agreement.

 It is still very common for sophisticated investors to use a shareholders’ agreement, particularly where the shareholders are several companies entering into a joint venture.

 Away from the privacy element, companies with complex decision-making mechanics designed to protect the interests of several shareholders, a potential contracting party who reads the constitution may be able to obtain a negotiating advantage through awareness of the company’s internal power dynamics.

 Does a shareholders’ agreement override the articles?

-Shareholders’ agreements will frequently have something called a ‘supremacy clause’ which provides that in the event of conflict between the agreement and the articles of association the provisions of the shareholders’ agreement would prevail.
-However, in all other cases the articles of association normally prevail.
+Shareholders’ agreements will frequently have something called a ‘supremacy clause’ which provides that in the event of a conflict between the agreement and the articles of association the provisions of the shareholders’ agreement would prevail.
+However, in all other cases, the articles of association normally prevail.

 It is good practice for a company to adopt new articles of association when a shareholders’ agreement is put in place so that the articles are commensurate with the terms of the shareholders’ agreement.
 Moreover, matters such as issues and transfers of shares, board meetings and shareholder meetings are often best dealt with in the company’s articles of association rather than the shareholders’ agreement because unlike shareholders’ agreements, which are only binding on the parties to the shareholders’ agreement, the articles of association are automatically binding on all members.